 If only our hearts were completely gripped by this!
 Surely, in light of what is wrong in today’s world, we should all stretch out our hands toward that which is to come, so that at last the world may be redeemed from all its horrors and the dawn of the new day may break.
 We are placed on this earth in order to proclaim, in the midst of the heaviest darkness, this message: The Morning Star has risen in my heart, in our hearts, and soon will rise over the whole of the darkened world.
 Repent!
 Believe in the gospel!
 He who is coming is near!

-As published in When the Time Was Fulfilled (Plough Publishing, 2007).
+Adapted from When the Time Was Fulfilled (Walden, NY: Plough, 2007).